canorve/GALFITools/docs/howto.rst

   options:
-    -h, --help            show this help message and exit -t, --twist           uses twist option for mge -c, --center          uses the center given in DS9 region file,otherwise it will found the x,y peaks within DS9 ellipse
+    -h, --help            show this help message and exit -t, --twist           uses twist option for mge -c, --center          uses the center given in DS9 region file,otherwise it will found the x,y peak within DS9 ellipse
     -p PSF, --psf PSF     the value of PSF sigma
     -gas, --gauss         uses gauss function for galfit file